NillionNetwork/nada-by-example/streamlit_demo_apps/README.md

 # Deploying Streamlit Apps

-This guide will show you how to quickly spin up a Nillion Testnet connected, live Streamlit app from our template using the simple generate-streamlit-app script.
-Once your app is ready, you can easily deploy it by pushing it to a public GitHub repo.
-Just follow these steps to get started:
+Follow the steps to deploy a live Streamlit app for your Nada program and test file.
+The app will connect to the Nillion Testnet to store your Nada program, store secret inputs (or use computation time secrets), and run blind computation.

 ## How to add a new Streamlit App